UNLOCK FREE TRAINING

 2. Assignment of Purchase and Sale Agreement Rights

-Unless a purchase agreement specifically prohibits it, the assignment of a contract to a new buyer can be executed without a seller’s written permission since all contracts are assignable by default.
+Unless a purchase agreement specifically prohibits it, a contract can be assigned to a new buyer without a seller’s written permission since all contracts are assignable by default.

 It is clearly written that the standard Georgia wholesale contract may not be assigned without the consent of all parties.
-Fortunately, there is a supplementary form called "Georgia Realtors Assignment of Purchase and Sale Agreement Rights" that formalizes the required approval from all parties.
+Fortunately, a supplementary form called "Georgia Realtors Assignment of Purchase and Sale Agreement Rights" formalizes the required approval from all parties.

 When completed, this assignment addendum effectively transfers rights and obligations under the purchase contract from the assignor to a designated assignee.
 Since assignments are common practice in real estate transactions, there is a Realtor-approved form to complete this part of the transaction.

-If you're unsure how to strategically manage this situation, talk to a real estate broker about editing or removing this language from the contract, or use a different contract altogether.
+If you're unsure how to strategically manage this situation, talk to a real estate broker about editing or removing this language from the contract or using a different contract altogether.

-If no Realtor is involved in a transaction, one or both of the parties may hire a lawyer to negotiate and draft a sales contract instead of using the standardized Realtor forms.
+If no Realtor is involved in a transaction, one or both parties may hire a lawyer to negotiate and draft a sales contract instead of using the standardized Realtor forms.

 Tips For Wholesaling Real Estate In Georgia

-As a wholesaler engaged in a Double Close or Wholetailing deal, part of the process will involve executing various contingency clauses.
+As a wholesaler engaged in a double close or "wholetailing" deal, executing various contingency clauses is part of the process.

 Contingency clauses are conditions or actions that must be met for a real estate contract to become a binding legal document.
 They are put in place to protect both parties in a real estate transaction.
 The most common contingencies include: